 - 3 TBS Lemon Juice

-- ½ tsp each: Chili Powder, Cumin
+- ½ tsp EACH: Chili Powder and Cumin

-- 3 TBS Extra Virgin Olive Oil , divided
+- 3 TBS Extra Virgin Olive Oil - DIVIDED

-- Sea Salt, Ground Black Pepper , to taste
+- Sea Salt, Ground Black Pepper - to taste

 Instructions

-- Toss the fennel, orange slices, lemon slices, thyme, and chile in the pan.
+- Meanwhile, prep veggies and citrus: Thinly slice the fennel, orange, lemon and chile peppers.
+Be sure to remove and discard the seeds from the citrus.Toss the fennel, orange slices, lemon slices, thyme, and chile in the pan.
 Toss with 1 tablespoon of oil and season with sea salt and pepper.
-Spread the fennel mixture out across the prepared pan to create a “bed” for the salmon.
+Spread the fennel and citrus mixture out across the prepared pan to create a “bed” for the salmon.

-- Roast the salmon in the oven for 15-25 minutes*, or until fish is cooked and flakes easily with a fork.
-Meanwhile, add the remaining tablespoon of honey to the reserved sauce and whisk to combine.
+- Slow Roast the salmon in the oven for 15-25 minutes, or until fish is cooked and flakes easily with a fork.
+(SEE NOTES)Meanwhile, add the remaining tablespoon of honey to the reserved sauce and whisk to combine.

-- Remove from salmon from the oven, drizzle with reserved citrus-honey sauce and top with desired garnishes.
+- Serve: Remove from salmon from the oven, drizzle with reserved citrus-honey sauce and top with desired garnishes.
 Enjoy!

 Video